BarRaiser

 1. Consistency in the interview process

 It involves standardizing how interviews are conducted, including the types of questions asked and the criteria used to evaluate candidates.
-However, this ensures that all candidates are evaluated fairly and eliminates any bias that might arise from inconsistent evidence-based interviewing practices.
+However, this ensures that all candidates are evaluated fairly and eliminates bias from inconsistent evidence-based interviewing practices.

 2. Evidence-based job analysis